sidcarrollworks/Revise/README.md

 ## Description

 This project is a web application designed to streamline communication between artists and clients.
 It is designed using the MERN tech stack and still is an ongoing project.
-Current it has the following features:
+Currently it has the following features:

 * Secure routes with JWT authentication
 * Database storage using MongoDB and Mongoose